 I just went down there and looked, it reminded me of like pellon that you use for sewing.
 We’ve always used bedsheets to cover things before, but I don’t know how it’s all gonna work.
 I guess I’ll find out next year.

 I tried a different kind of melon this year.
 That’s one thing I like about gardening you can try stuff that you don’t find in your grocery store.
 This year we tried, a papaya dew melon, it’s easy to tell when it’s ripe it looks like a honeydew on the outside.
-It goes from a dewish grey, to a creamy yellow if it’s ripe.
+It goes from a yourself grey, to a creamy yellow if it’s ripe.
 Sometimes you don’t know but it was a really easy indicator.
 The inside was this most beautiful vibrant orange, color.
-I don’t really like cantaloupe I was growing this from my family, it tastes like cantelope, and kind of tropical tasting, we just picked one last week, you could smell it, it has to be ripe, it has to be perfect, and there’s very little waste, and a tiny green rind.
+I don’t really like cantaloupe I was growing this from my family, it tastes like cantaloupe, and kind of tropical tasting, we just picked one last week, you could smell it, it has to be ripe, it has to be perfect, and there’s very little waste, and a tiny green rind.
 So trying stuff like that.
-We also grew a sweet meat blue hubbard squash.
+We also grew a sweet meat blue Hubbard squash.

 I was thinking about how I can help others.

 I was thinking do you have a blog?
 Do do you have a journal or a blog?

 I was thinking I should, because I share a bunch on Facebook friends and I wonder how many really care about this?
 Somebody might, but it’s really interesting to me!
 It’s not that hard to do it’s so rewarding!
 You might think you hate broccoli, and be snacking aways and be like wow I just ate a whole crown of broccoli!
 It’s so rewarding…